hayes0724/Magebox-magento2-vagrant/readme.md

 + Password: mage1234

 ### Customization
-All enviroment variables such software used, database name/password, etc... are all editable from one simple file "env".
-This will be in a shared folder ~/env on the guest machine.
+All environment variables such software used, database name/password, etc... are all editable from one simple file "env".
+This will be in a shared folder ~/share/scripts/env on the guest machine.

 ##### Web Server
 ```shell